AndronixApp/andronix-docs-next/content/en/software/gimp.md

 position: 15
 ---

-You can install GIMP to fulfil all your image editing needs as follows-
+You can install GIMP to fulfill all your image editing needs as follows-

 <alert type="warning">The following instructions assume that you're inside your distro's shell and not using Termux's
 shell for this.</alert>

-Please find your distro and run the command in it's shell-
+Please find your distro and run the command in its shell-

 ### Ubuntu/ Debian based distributions-